anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 Infrastructure Lifecycle Model
 ------------------------------

-The model discussed in this chapter is focused on the Cloud Infrastructure lifecyle.
+The model discussed in this chapter is focused on the Cloud Infrastructure lifecycle.
 It provides a complementary view to the cloud consumption model presented in Chapter 8.

 The following diagrams provide mapping between different stages of the infrastructure lifecycle across all layers of the stack, to owners of infrastructure and cloud and the tenant as the consumer of the cloud services, in three very different scenarios: applications running as containers within virtual machines (CaaS on IaaS scenario), application running as containers on bare metal (CaaS on BM scenario) and a more traditional view of applications running as VNFs within virtual machines (IaaS scenario).
-The diagrams define also the scope of the Infrastructure LCM Automation for each of these scenarios.
+The diagrams also define also the scope of the Infrastructure LCM Automation for each of these scenarios.
 The dotted lines symbolise the interactions between the layers of each of the model.

 .. figure:: ../figures/RM-Ch09-LCM-Automation-CaaS-on-IaaS.png